-Please help by Making My Miles More Meaningful and donate to the Crohn's and Colitis Foundation
+Although this is a huge boost, the cause isn't over yet, so Please help by Making My Miles More Meaningful and donate to the Crohn's and Colitis Foundation

 My Story: I'm a mom of 5 daughters and started racing triathlons in my 40's.
-I've raced six 70.3 Ironman and qualified for two 70.3 World Championships in Austria and in South Africa, ran back to back marathons, trail and road, qualifying for Boston Marathon. #triathlete #ironman
+I've raced six 70.3 Ironman and qualified for two 70.3 World Championships in Austria and in South Africa, ran back to back marathons, trail and road, qualifying for Boston Marathon.